Sass Scss

 4. Built-in Modules

-SASS provides powerful built-in modules (loaded via @use
+SASS provides powerful built-in modules (loaded via @use) for common tasks:

 @use 'sass:color';